-Initial operations of NMP were handled by employees from the National Seamen Board.
-The course offerings consisted of Basic Mess-man Course as well as the supervision of radar-related courses in Manila-based maritime schools.
+Initial operations of NMP were handled by employees from the now defunct National Seamen Board.
+The course offerings consisted of Basic Messman Course and the supervision of radar-related courses in Manila-based maritime schools.

 In 1980, the Polytechnic acquired a 17-hectare lot in Cabalawan, Tacloban City which has paved the way for its expanded operations.

 Five years (1985) later, the Governments of the Philippines and Japan, represented by the Japan International Cooperation Agency (JICA), signed a Technical Cooperation Program which resulted in a two phased NMP Modernization and Expansion Program.

 Huge donations from JICA consisted of the Administration, Training and Generator buildings, state-of-the-art training equipment and simulators, spare parts, technical books and references.
 Alongside these donations was the dispatch of technical experts for technology transfer and for the technical training of their Filipino counterparts in Japan.
 The NMP then started its full-swing operation in 1986 offering various upgrading and specialized courses for deck and engine officers and the basic safety courses for both officers and ratings.